inchworks/picinch/docs/index.md

 Two user roles are defined.
 A `curator` can manage topics and create slideshows on behalf of users.
 An `admin` can add, suspend and remove users, and is also a curator.

-A `misc` folder is provided to serve miscellaneous content such as videos.
+A `misc` directory is provided to serve miscellaneous content such as videos.

 Basic usage statistics are recorded daily and aggregated by month.